rushykat/recipe-calorie-analysis-and-prediction/README.md

 carb_to_sugar_ratio and sat_fat_ratio.
 The carb_to_sugar_ratio feature represents the ratio of carbohydrates to sugar.
 The sat_fat_ratio feature represents the ratio of saturated fats to total fats.
 These two engineered features are also numerical quantitative features.
-I thought that these features would improve the model because sugar is a type of carbohydrate, so it would be helpful to differentiate how much of a recipe's carbs are coming from sugar and because saturated fats are typically associated with more unhealthy, high-carbohydrate food, so it would be helpful for the model to differentiate how much of a recipe's total fat content is saturate fat.
+I thought that these features would improve the model because sugar is a type of carbohydrate, so it would be helpful to differentiate how much of a recipe's carbs are coming from sugar and because saturated fats are typically associated with more unhealthy, high-carbohydrate food, so it would be helpful for the model to differentiate how much of a recipe's total fat content is saturated fat.
 I use the
 StandardScaler on all of these quantitative features to standardize them.
 Next, I use the OneHotEncoder on the healthy feature to convert the feature so that the model can use the feature, since it is a categorical feature, so it has to be encoded.
-I thought it would be helpful for the model to be able to differentiate betIen if a recipe is healthy or not, because as I saw earlier in the project, healthy meals typically (based on median) have loIr calories than unhealthy meals.
-In the pipeline, I use the above features, and for the model, I use a RandomForestRegressor, which is good for finding non-linear relationships betIen features.
+I thought it would be helpful for the model to be able to differentiate betIen if a recipe is healthy or not, because as I saw earlier in the project, healthy meals typically (based on median) have lowwer calories than unhealthy meals.
+In the pipeline, I use the above features, and for the model, I use a RandomForestRegressor, which is good for finding non-linear relationships between features.
 This is useful because of all of the features I am passing into this model, whose relationships may not be best represented through linear relationships.
 Finally, I used GridSearchCV to tune hyperparameters.
 I tuned the max_depth hyperparameter to have a max depth of 5 to give a preset limit to the tree depth.
 I tuned the n_estimators hyperparameter to 50 to ensure that the model didn't run very long.
 Finally, I ran GridSearchCV with 3 CV folds to test the model while still prioritizing runtime.
 After running the final model,